What Are Black Triangles?

 Freehand composite bonding works for smaller black triangles or when budget is the main constraint.
 The dentist applies composite resin to the sides of both adjacent teeth and shapes it by hand to close the space.

-It’s faster and less expensive than Bioclear, but the results don’t hold up as long.
+It’s faster and less expensive than Bioclear.
+The results don’t hold up as long, though.
 Composite at the gumline picks up stain faster, and freehand contouring tends to leave small ledges that catch plaque.

 For small triangles in low-visibility spots, this can be the right call.
 For larger or front-tooth triangles, Bioclear produces a better result.
 For a deeper look at how composite bonding is priced by surface count and case complexity, see our dental bonding cost guide.